Maintaining Your Machine

 These days there is less maintenance required by you the operator.
 Most machines now don’t even allow you to oil the machine and with good reason.
 Oiling in the wrong spot or too much oil can cause lots of problems.
 I’ve even seen people oil machines with vegetable oil - DON’T DO THAT!

-However there are some regular things you should do.
+However, there are some regular things you should do.
 Keep the bobbin race area clean and lint free.
 This is probably the most important area for you and the easiest part of your preventative maintenance plan.

 At least every 3 or 4 times you use your machine take the bobbin cover off and with a soft quality long bristle brush and tweezers gently remove all the lint and fluff that has accumulated.
 Mini vacuum cleaners are also useful but never use the “air in a can” directly on the machine as it tends to blow much of the lint and fluff back into the machine where builds up in gears and belts, thus causing other more significant problems.
-The exception is the PR or mult-needle style machines.
+The exception is the PR or multi-needle style machines.

 Once every month take the actual needle plate off the machine and particularly on combination machines with feed teeth, clean out the slots between the feed teeth.
 The lint compresses in this area and can even damage the needle plate if left unchecked.

 Inspect the needle hole for burs and dags.
-If you have a needle breakage, it can often damage the needle hole which in turn can contribute to thread breakage and poor quality stitching.
-Sometimes it will need to be taken to a technician or even new needle plate is required but with a little care and a fine piece of wet and dry sand paper, small burs can be easily removed by you.
+If you have a needle breakage, it can often damage the needle hole which in turn can contribute to thread breakage and poor-quality stitching.
+Sometimes it will need to be taken to a technician or even new needle plate is required but with a little care and a fine piece of wet and dry sand-paper, small burs can be easily removed by you.

 Check and clean in between the bobbin case tension spring.
 Lint and fluff and even a wax like residue can build up in this area preventing tension being applied to the bobbin thread.
 This results in your bobbin thread showing on top of the stitching.